Huhngoku/ADVOCATE/README.md

 `doc` directory.

 ## Warning
-The modified runtime is currently only implemented and tested for `amd64`.
+The recording of atomic operations only works with `amd64`.
-For `arm64` an untested implementation exists, but there are no guaranties, that this implementation is runnable.

 ## How
 The go-patch folder contains a modified version of the go compiler and runtime.